fangq/mcx/mcxlab/README.txt

 If you want to add this path permanently, please use the "pathtool" command, or edit your startup.m (~/.octaverc for Octave).

-If everything works ok, typing "mcxlab" in Matlab/Octave will print the help information.
-If you see any error, perticularly any missing libraries, please make sure you have downloaded the matching version built for your platform.
+If everything works ok, typing "help mcxlab" in Matlab/Octave will print the help information.
+If you see any error, particularly any missing libraries, please make sure you have downloaded the matching version built for your platform.